English Speaking Countries in South America

 Spellings is also what sets different kinds of English language apart.
-For instance, color and colour are not only pronounced similarly but also refer to the same thing.
+For instance, color and color are not only pronounced similarly but also refer to the same thing.
 But one spelling is right for a particular region and the other for the other region.

 The grammar of American English is also different from the others.
-One major difference is the form of verbs used after a noun for instance, while American English says the government is, British English says the government are.
+One major difference is the form of verbs used after a noun for instance, while American English says the government is, British English says the government is.